 2610 Amawalk Road (Route 35), Katonah

 This 234-acre property consists of woodlands, open grass meadow, and formal gardens with flower and shrub specimens from all over the world.
 The park includes the William and Mildred Lasdon Memorial Garden, the azalea garden, the 4-acre Chinese Friendship Pavilion, the Famous and Historic Tree Trail, the 22-acre Mildred D. Lasdon Bird Sanctuary, Garden Shop, and four memorials and a museum honoring Westchester veterans.
-The park offers botanical art classes, a plant sale in May, a Halloween train show in October, and a children’s horticulture program in the summer.
+The park offers botanical art classes, a plant sale in May, and a Halloween train show in October.

 19 Dudley St., Yonkers